 Also in the agenda, your child writes the number from our Clip Chart Behavior Plan on which they ended the day.
 You will be provided with a copy the the Clip Chart Behavior Plan, but here's a quick overview: All students begin each day on "Ready to Learn" (4 points).
 During the day their choices may cause their "clip" to move up or down on a range from 1 (lowest) to 7 (highest).
 At the end of the day every student marks their ending clip points in their agenda.
 20 or more points for the week earns "Wondrous Whelks Treasure Box" on Friday afternoon - Hurrah!

 In math we are working on basic math facts.
 Assessments will be given each week (usually Wednesdays) throughout the year.
-During this second quarter they will be on subtraction facts, third quarter is a mixture of addition and subtraction, and during the fourth quarter it will be multiplication.
+During this third quarter they will be on a mixture of addition and subtraction facts, and during the fourth quarter it will be multiplication.
 These math fact assessments are 20 problems to be completed within a two minute time frame.
 Parents, please help your child learn these important math facts so they may answer them as "fast as a snap."

 I want each of you to always feel very comfortable coming to visit our classroom, and coming to me with any questions or concerns.
 You may contact me through e-mail at email@example.com (use "Student" in the subject line), by writing notes in your child's agenda, or by calling 352-259-2300.
 Also, please continue to check this website regularly to stay updated on all that we will be doing this year.